DmitryBorodiy/Aurora/Web/updates/beta_build 231126.md

 • Recent history experience on the home page was optimized and fixed.

 • The bugs related to the OpenAI GPT module for the assistant have been successfully identified and resolved in this update.

+• The bug affecting the daily weather display has been successfully identified and fixed in this update.